-A hungry husband after the overnight from New York, devoured this Ottolenghi inspired dish, the first time I made it.
-Eggs are really popular in our house, add meat and you are guaranteed a bonus!.
-Perfect for a brunch with a gang as you could get 2 pans on the go and feed a good crowd of people with this tasty filling dish.
-Perfect filler with protein and good fats – would be a great option before a night or after a walk on St. Stephens Day.
+This Ottolenghi inspired dish is perfect for a brunch with a gang as you could get 2 pans on the go and feed a good crowd of people with this tasty filling dish.
+Perfect filler with protein and good fats – would be a great option before a night out or after a walk on St. Stephens Day.

 Feeds 2 normally – fed 1 hungry husband on this occasion.